Electrum FAQs - Contents

 Older Electrum versions, like those found on the TAILS live CD, often get stuck at synchronizing.
 To fix it this follow these steps:

 - Write down your wallet seed if you haven’t already done so and upgrade to the latest version of Electrum.
+In most cases you can find the seed under wallet menu > seed.
 To upgrade you download and install electrum the same way you originally did.
 The official site is electrum.org.

 - If you are already on the latest version of Electrum then switch to a different Electrum server.